Good news: ‘bad news’ doesn’t mean you should bail from the market.

 However, when you’re invested in a market that has seen its fair share of volatility recently, the only thing that is certain is uncertainty — and that can be scary.

-Market volatility often goes hand in hand with ‘bad news’ headlines, which can create a cloud of uncertainty for investors. ’Uncertainty’ and ‘investing’ are not exactly the best of classmates, but. while it may be tempting to panic and get out when market conditions take a turn for the worse, reacting emotionally may cause you to lose sight of your long-term savings and investment strategy — and that could cost you greatly in potential returns down the road.
+Market volatility often goes hand in hand with ‘bad news’ headlines, which can create a cloud of uncertainty for investors.
+‘Uncertainty’ and ‘investing’ are not exactly the best of classmates, but while it may be tempting to panic and get out when market conditions take a turn for the worse, reacting emotionally may cause you to lose sight of your long-term savings and investment strategy — and that could cost you greatly in potential returns down the road.

-Scenario 1: You remained fully invested in S&P/TSX over 10 years, in which case your $10,000 would have grown to $20,763, or 7.6% compound annualized return.
+Scenario 1: You remained fully invested in S&P 500 INDEX for over 20 years, in which case your $10,000 would have grown to $49,268, or 8.3% compound annualized return.

-So the lesson here is when the going gets tough—the tough don’t get going, but instead stay invested in the market.
+So, the lesson here is when the going gets tough—the tough don’t get going, but instead stay invested in the market.

 The reaction of the markets to major historical events also shows that the market rebounds.